sercona/owon-cm2100b-clamp-meter/README.md

 ![meter](cm2100b_1.jpg)

-Captures, converts, displays and stores output from Bluetooth (BLE) output.
+Captures, converts, displays and stores Bluetooth (BLE) output from this meter.

 # Requirements
 gatttool needs to be installed and operational in linux for this application to work.